Musée du Quai Branly – Jacques Chirac, Paris

 Program of activities

-The program of events and activities of the museum includes temporary exhibitions, lectures, concerts, workshops, and special events and guided tours for children.
+The program of events and activities of the museum includes temporary exhibitions, lectures, concerts, workshops, special events, and guided tours for children.

 The museum’s building also features an auditorium, a library, a restaurant, and a bookshop.